On Traveling With Your Camera

 Long story short, Lynda.com is now where The Traveling Photographer series resides.

-And because many (if not most) large companies use Lynda as their corporate partner for training, you may well already have full access at work.
+And because many thousands of companies use Lynda as their corporate partner for training, you may well already have full access at work.
 Check around at your company and see.

-I hope you enjoy The Traveling Photographer, and stick around for the cities to come.
-And even more so, I hope it adds meaningful enjoyment to your travels both as a photographer and as a person.
+I hope you enjoy The Traveling Photographer series.
+Andrew and I had a great time producing it.
+And even more so, I hope it adds to your experience both as a traveler and as a photographer.

 :: My Lynda.com Author Page ::